 Step 1: Add your dry ingredients to a large

-Step 2: Add the wet ingredients to a bowl and whisk until well mixed.
+Step 2: Add the wet ingredients to a smaller bowl and whisk until the wet ingredients are well mixed.

 Step 4: Pour the wet ingredients into the dry ingredients and add the peaches.

 Step 7: Bake your cake at 350º F for 45 minutes.
-(Note your cake may take a longer or shorter time to bake depending on the baking dish.
+(Note your cake may take longer or shorter to bake depending on the size of your baking dish.)
 If the top of the cake is getting golden before the cake is finished baking, you can put a piece of tin foil over the top for the last 15 minutes of baking.

 To test the cake to see if it is done baking, insert a toothpick into the middle of the cake.
 If your toothpick comes out clean, your cake is finished baking.
 You must bake it longer if there are crumbs or batter on the toothpick.

-You can definitely use frozen peaches, but you need to thaw them out completely before using them.
+You can use frozen peaches, but you need to thaw them out completely before using them.

-You can use canned peaches, but try to get those packed in the lowest amount of syrup.
-Drain and rinse the peaches before using in this cake recipe.
+You can use canned peaches but try to get those packed in the lowest amount of syrup.
+Drain and rinse the peaches before using them in this cake recipe.

 You can make this cake dairy-free by using vegan butter.
 One of my readers likes to use oat milk in this recipe.

 You can use any fruit in this cake recipe.
 Try blueberries next :-).

 We hope you enjoy this cake as much as we did!
-If you are looking for more fun loaf style desserts to make, give this easy Gluten Free Zucchini Bread a try!
+If you are looking for more fun loaf-style desserts, give this easy Gluten Free Zucchini Bread a try!